Correcting 4 Common Remington 870 Problems

 There are several possible solutions to fix this problem.
 First, buy several boxes of ammo from different manufacturers and test what ammo will be good for your shotgun.
 You many even not need to do any changes to your Remington 870.

 Another way to fix failure to extract is to install non-MIM extractor on your Remington 870 shotgun.
 It is sturdier than MIM extractor and this may help.
 There is also new Volquartsen Remington 870 Exact Edge Extractor which is also better than standard MIM extractor.

 But if you tried everything above and still have failures to extract then you many need to polish a chamber of your shotgun.

-Remington 870 Express easily rusts but this also happens to its closest competitor – Mossberg 500.
+Remington 870 Express easily rusts but this also happens to its closest competitor – Mossberg 500 (receiver is made of aluminum but it has steel barrel, magazine tube etc.).
 So, make sure that you always clean and lube your shotgun.
 Thin layer of oil will protect exterior of your shotgun from rust.

 Remember that when you carry your shotgun from cold environment into a warm room, condensate will appear on metal surfaces.
 Make sure to wipe all water from the shotgun.